stellar-deprecated/kelp/README.md

 - [Market making for a stablecoin](examples/walkthroughs/trader/buysell.md): This guide uses the _buysell_ strategy to provide liquidity for a stablecoin.
 - [ICO sale](examples/walkthroughs/trader/sell.md): This guide uses the `sell` strategy to make a market using sell offers for native tokens in a hypothetical ICO.
 - [Create liquidity for a Stellar-based token](examples/walkthroughs/trader/balanced.md): This guide uses the `balanced` strategy to create liquidty for a token which only trades on the Stellar network.
+- [Create wide liquidity within a bounded price range](examples/walkthroughs/trader/pendulum.md): This guide uses the `pendulum` strategy to create liquidty for a token.

 ## Configuration Files